MuhammadMoustafa/XPP-ODE-Extension/README.md

 ## New Features Added

+## Version 0.1.0

+- Enable renaming of variables and functions using the VS Code renaming shortcut (except for `d<var>/dt` format, which is not yet implemented).
+- Show an error when a reserved word is used as a variable name.
+- Highlight all occurrences of a variable when hovering over it.
+- Improve syntax highlighting:
+  - Recognize numbers with scientific notation (`e`) as numbers.
+  - Highlight common XPPAUT and AUTO option keywords.
+  - Enhance highlighting for functions and parameters.
+- Check for unbalanced parentheses.
+- Fix issues with commenting and uncommenting `#done` and `#include`.
+- Automatically add `done` and `#done` at the end of new `.ode` or `.inc` files.

 ## Version 0.0.1

 - Support for inc files
 - Highlight missing reserved words like "done, include"
 - Fix multi-line commenting

-## Version 0.1.0

-- Fix commenting and uncommenting of `#done` and `#include`
-- Check for unbalanced parentheses
-- Recognize numbers with scientific notation (e) as numbers in the syntax highlighter
-- Automatically add `done` and `#done` at the end of new `.ode` or `.inc` files
-- Highlight all occurrences of a variable when hovering over it
-- Rename variables and functions using the VS Code renaming shortcut (not yet implemented for `d<var>/dt` format)
-- Highlight most common XPPAUT and AUTO option keywords
-- Improve highlighting for functions and parameters

 ## As well as the old features added by Joe-McCann